stardot/beebem-windows/README.txt

   Reset        - "Power-On" reset for when a game crashes.

   Load State   - Load or save the state of BeebEm.
 This is useful for Save State     saving your position in a game for example.
-Note that ROM
+State files
-                 data is not saved so if you have changed the ROMs that are loaded when BeebEm starts (in Roms.cfg) then a restored state may not work.
-State files are put in the 'BeebState' directory by default.
+                 are put in the 'BeebState' directory by default.

   Quick Load   - Quickly load or save BeebEm state without having to Quick Save     specify the filename.
 The state is saved and loaded from